Raydius/tidal-dl-mcp/README.md

 **Core Tools:**
 - `tidal_login`: Authenticate with TIDAL through browser login flow
+- `search_tidal`: Search TIDAL for tracks, albums, and artists by name
 - `get_favorite_tracks`: Retrieve your favorite tracks from TIDAL
 - `recommend_tracks`: Get personalized music recommendations
 - `create_tidal_playlist`: Create a new playlist in your TIDAL account